Communicating at work

 The level of written English or Welsh you need depends on your job.
 Employers shouldn’t ask for a high level of literacy unless it’s necessary for the role.

-If you’re supported by a sign language interpreter or communication support worker (CSW), they may be willing to support you with reading emails and documents, although this is not technically part of their role.
-Some interpreters may interpret from British Sign Language (BSL) or Irish Sign Language (ISL) into written English or Welsh and vice versa.
+If you’re supported by a sign language interpreter or CSW, they may be willing to support you with reading emails and documents.
+However, this is not technically part of their role.
+Some interpreters can translate BSL or ISL into written English or Welsh and vice versa.
 You can also ask your interpreter or CSW to look over your emails or written work, like reports.

-There are some tools that can help with written English.
-For example, Grammarly is an online writing assistant that will help with your written grammar and structure (it’s free, but there is a paid option which is recommended).
+There are some tools that can help with written English, such as, Grammarly.
+It's an online writing assistant that will help with your written grammar and structure.
+It’s free, but there is a paid option which is recommended.

 Face masks

-1. Wear a badge to remind people you’re deaf.
+- Wear a badge to remind people you’re deaf.
 A simple message like ‘I’m deaf’ or ‘I lip-read' can remind others to get your attention before communicating.
-Look out for badges at your local audiology clinic, deaf club or online, or print out this badge designed by the Government during the Covid-19 pandemic.
+Look out for badges at your local audiology clinic, deaf club or online.

-2. Ask your colleagues or customers to lower their masks when speaking to you.
-The Government has designed graphics which you can download onto your phone or print out to ask people to lower their masks.
+- Ask your colleagues or customers to lower their masks when speaking to you.

-3. Ask your employer whether your colleagues can wear clear face masks instead.
-If you’re in a customer-facing role, building a transparent screen between yourself and the customer might help you both feel safer about asking customers to lower their face masks.
+- Ask your employer whether your colleagues can wear clear face masks instead.
+If you’re in a customer-facing role, ask your employer to build a transparent screen between yourself and the customer.
+This might help you both feel safer about asking customers to lower their face masks.

 Your employer still has a legal responsibility to make reasonable adjustments to help you communicate.
-If your employer refuses to make the adjustments you need, contact your union or ask our Freephone Helpline for support.
+If your employer refuses to make the adjustments you need, contact our Helpline.

 Making friends

-One of the best things about getting a new job is meeting lots of new people and making friends.
+An exciting part of getting a new job is meeting new people and making friends.
 It can be scary to spend time with new people to start with, but some of these ideas might help.

 Arrange deaf awareness training

-Some of your colleagues won’t have met a deaf person before and may not understand how to communicate with you.
+Some of your colleagues may not have met a deaf person before.
+They might not understand how to communicate with you.
 Access to Work can fund deaf awareness training for your colleagues.
 You could also do this yourself and explain the specific things that work best for you and help you most.

 Start small